-The material is moderately discomforting. to the skin. if exposure is prolonged. and is capable of causing skin reactions which may lead to dermatitis.
-Bare unprotected skin should not be exposed to this material.
-The material may accentuate any pre-existing skin condition.
-The material may cause severe skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.
-Repeated exposures may produce severe ulceration.
+The liquid is mildly discomforting. to the skin. and is capable of causing skin reactions which may lead to dermatitis. if exposure is prolonged.
+The material may cause skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.